-- B. The department of natural resources and parks will prepare and submit to the council: - 1.
-An assessment of King County's current role and responsibilities for monitoring, modeling, data management and research with regard to its water pollution abatement and water quality management responsibilities; - 2.
-A preliminary plan for working with state and federal agencies to identify additional monitoring, modeling, data management and research required to systematically monitor and measure cumulative changes to ecosystem components and their interactions; - 3.
-A preliminary plan identifying the steps, investments and potential funding sources necessary to expand the current water quality monitoring network within King County that is sufficiently integrated into the Puget Sound assessment and monitoring under the auspices of the Puget Sound Partnership and based upon King County's current sampling and field data collection including: water column sampling in marine and fresh water; sediment sampling in Puget Sound and Lake Washington; storm sampling of combined sewer overflows, rivers and streams; wastewater sampling at the sewage treatment plants, groundwater well sampling, surface water sampling at biosolids forest application sites, and other samplings for taxonomic identification; - 4.
+B. The department of natural resources and parks will prepare and submit to the

+Ordinance 15869 1.
+An assessment of King County's current role and responsibilities for monitoring, modeling, data management and research with regard to its water pollution abatement and water quality management responsibilities; 2.
+A preliminary plan for working with state and federal agencies to identify - 160 additional monitoring, modeling, data management and research required to systematically monitor and measure cumulative changes to ecosystem components and their interactions: 3.
+A preliminary plan identifying the steps, investments and potential funding

+- 3. A preliminary plan identifying the steps, investments and potential funding sources necessary to expand the current water quality monitoring network within King County that is sufficiently integrated into the Puget Sound assessment and monitoring under the auspices of the Puget Sound Partnership and based upon King County's current sampling and field data collection including: water column sampling in marine and fresh water; sediment sampling in Puget Sound and Lake Washington; storm sampling of combined sewer overflows, rivers and streams; wastewater sampling at the sewage treatment plants, groundwater well sampling, surface water sampling at biosolids forest application sites, and other samplings for taxonomic identification; - 4.
 A preliminary plan for working with state and federal agencies to identify potential science gaps and recommend research priorities for uplands and waters within King County; and - 5.
-A preliminary list of potential projects to be nominated for inclusion in the state-sponsored Puget Sound science program and Puget Sound science activities of federal agencies, that can be part of an integrated research agenda and Puget Sound science work plan. - C. A preliminary version of those assessments, plans and lists required in subsection B. 1. through 5. of this section shall be due by September 16, 2007; a final version shall be prepared and submitted to the council, together with a motion for council approval, by January 1, 2008. - SECTION 3.
+A preliminary list of potential projects to be nominated for inclusion in the state-sponsored Puget Sound science program and Puget Sound science activities of federal agencies, that can be part of an integrated research agenda and Puget Sound science work plan.

+179 C. A preliminary version of those assessments, plans and lists required in 180 subsection B. 1. through 5. of this section shall be due by September 16, 2007; a final 181 version shall be prepared and submitted to the council, together with a motion for council 182 approval, by January 1, 2008.
+183 SECTION 3.
+A. The executive shall analyze and propose options and

+SECTION 3.
 A. The executive shall analyze and propose options and recommendations for the reorganization either at the executive level or within the department of natural resources and parks to create an organizational unit or division that is tasked with being the internal coordinating agency for all King County activities related to improving and restoring the health of Puget Sound.